samliu/dotfiles/README.md

 sudo npm install js-beautify -g
 ```

-## Preferred Method
-Files that need personalizing:
-  * For git: `~/.gitconfig`
-  * For aliases (bash and zsh use same file): `~/.oh-my-zsh/custom/aliases.zsh`
-  * For virtualenv in zsh: `~/.oh-my-zsh/custom/virtualenv.zsh`

-Install instructions:
-  * Install prereqs
-  * `chsh -s /bin/zsh`
-  * git clone git@github.com:samliu/osxdotfiles.git ~/.dotfiles
-  * cd ~/.dotfiles
-  * python install.py
-  * Open vim, run `:PluginInstall` to install plugins with Vundle.

-The install script symlinks each file in the dotfile folder to your home
-directory and prompts if an overwrite is going to happen.

 ### Python Virtualenv
 I use MacPorts over Homebrew because it's historically been more reliable and